brefphp/aws-lambda-layers/README.md

 docker run --rm -it --entrypoint=bash bref/php-80
 ```

+Pro-tip: `ldd` is a linux utility that will show libraries (`.so` files) used by a binary/library.
+For example: `ldd /opt/bin/php` or `ldd /opt/bref/extensions/curl.so`.
+That helps to make sure we include all the libraries needed by PHP extensions in the layers.

-Also `utils/lib-check` is a small utility-tool to check whether we're copying unnecessary `.so` files into the layer.
+Related: `utils/lib-check` is a small utility-tool to check whether we're copying unnecessary `.so` files into the layer (i.e. `.so` files that already exist in Lambda).

 ### Supporting a new PHP version